Device Overview

 clip0670Pin headers are cost-effective due to their simplicity.
 Headers are often sold as long strips (typically 40 pins for the dual row versions) which can easily be broken off to the right number of pins.

 Pin headers with a plastic guide box around them are known as "box headers" or "shrouded headers" and are normally only used in combination with a ribbon cable connector.
-A notch (key) in the guide box normally prevents placing the connector (polarised by a "bump" on one side) the wrong way around.
+A notch (key) in the guide box normally prevents placing the connector (polarized by a "bump" on one side) the wrong way around.

 In absence of a pin 1 designation on the header, one or more pins in the header may be removed or clipped to indicate a key for correct orientation.
 If a designation is missing from the header, the PCB may have a marking indicating orientation (often the solder pad around the hole of pin 1 of a PTH header is square rather than round).